 NYX Face Awards is a great example of a marketing campaign that targets a specific audience and helps the brand position itself as a prestigious industry leader.

 Back in 2004, Dove launched a campaign known as Real Beauty.
-It intended to rebuild women’s confidence in their natural looks after facing pressure for decades to fit in the beauty industry’s unrealistic standards.
+It intended to rebuild women’s confidence in their natural looks after facing pressure for decades to fit into the beauty industry’s unrealistic standards.

-This campaign increased Dove’s sales by $1.5 billion in the first ten years, making Dove soaps the most popular soap brand in the US.
+This campaign increased Dove’s sales by $1.5 billion in the first ten years, making Dove Soaps the most popular soap brand in the US.